mardibiase/sigrid-integrations/export-portfolio-dependencies/README.md

 If all goes well, the export should be in the folder where you run the command.
 Optionally, in the specified filename when passing the `--output` parameter.

-The `--mendix_versions` is an optional field for users using QSM.
+The `--mendix_versions_only` field is an optional field for users using Mendix QSM.
 Using this field retrieves all the different Mendix-Runtime versions used for each system and writes it to the output file.

 #### Troubleshooting